tejasgajare/ticketmaster/README.md

 # Ticket Master

-### An application to View Tickets from Zendesk API.
+### An application to View Tickets from Zendesk API
 Project created as a part of Zendesk Coding Challenge Summer - 2022

 ```console
 > git clone git@github.com:tejasgajare/ticketmaster.git